-Great Dane Schmeichel, who memorably denied Marco Van Basten in a shoot-out in Euro ’92, has backed the program which he says will help the sixteen goalkeepers left in the World Cup considerably.
+Great Dane Schmeichel, who memorably denied Marco Van Basten in a shoot-out in Euro 92, has backed the programme which he says will help the 16 goalkeepers left in the World Cup considerably.

 “Penalty shoot-outs are the most high pressure situation that a goalkeeper will face and in a World Cup it’s even worse because the stakes are so high.
 Goalkeepers can try to prepare by researching their opposition, we all know that Jens Lehman did his homework in 2006 against Argentina and it paid off for the Germans.
 He made two crucial saves.
 It’s far, far better to be prepared, the more you know about the other team the better.”

 |"In FIFA World Cup™ penalty shoot-outs, only 40% of takers score if their team’s Finals survival depends on it.
 Whereas when a player’s spot-kick can win the game for his team he has a 92% chance of scoring."

 Schmeichel added: “During a big tournament, it is the small details that make big differences.
 Knowing where a team will usually place a penalty can be the difference between winning or losing.
 By using Castrol EDGE Penalty Analysis, goalkeepers can arm themselves to give them the edge over their opponents.”

 It’s not only goalkeepers who can take advantage but fans too who can analyse the penalty performance of every single outfield player and goalkeeper left in the World Cup.
 Supporters can see exactly where their favourite star has aimed the ball for all of their recent penalty kicks plus find out which position each goalkeeper normally takes up.